Objective of Field

 Using a laboratory approach to learning, activities will integrate digital technology with basic advertising concepts, elements and principles of design.
 Emphasis will be placed on cooperative learning and research.
 Material will be presented using various instructional strategies such as demonstration, group work, hands-on design labs, videos, tutorials, and the Internet.
 Many class sessions will be student-centered, focusing on student activities, with the instructor facilitating the activities and learning.
 Class discussions, reading, critical thinking, problem solving activities, and individual Internet research projects will be used.
 Student work is expected to be high quality and meet the established standards.
 Opportunities will be given to students to revise their work until the standards are met.
 Students will often work in groups, but each student is responsible for completing his/her individual assignment in relationship to the group’s work.
 Students will present their projects and research results through various outlets including: multimedia presentation, oral and written presentations, videocasting, podcasting, video editing, animating, mixing, storytelling, game, photography, storyboard, music, broadcasting, journalism, TV/Radio message, web presentation, and multimedia advertising messages.
 Students will work in the television and video studio and are responsible for producing, editing, filming, and broadcasting the announcements for the school.
 They must be able to work well with others in a team environment and handle expensive, fragile electronic equipment such as cameras and microphones.

-Industry recognized, the Adobe Certified Associate certification validates basic, entry-level skills in digital communications using Adobe tools:
+Industry recognized, the Adobe Certified Professional certification validates basic, entry-level skills in digital communications using Adobe tools:

 - Visual Communication with Adobe Photoshop